 Fangirl is the story of Cath Avery, a prolific and popular writer of fanfiction based on the novels about Simon Snow, which is a Harry-Potter-esque series.
-The story is interspersed with pertinent segments both from the Simon Snow books and from Cath’s own fan fiction (posted under her pen name, MagiCath).
-In Cath’s continuing book, called Carry On, Simon and his nemesis Baz become partners, and then, more than partners.
+The story is interspersed with pertinent segments both from the Simon Snow books and from Cath’s ongoing installations of fan fiction (posted under her pen name, MagiCath).
+In Cath’s fan-book, called Carry On, Simon and his nemesis Baz become partners, and then, more than partners.

-Cath is in her first semester at the University of Nebraska, and is rooming with someone else for the first time besides her twin Wren, who is also at the school.
+Cath is in her first semester at the University of Nebraska, and is rooming for the first time with someone other than her twin Wren, who is also at the school.
 Her new roommate Reagan has a sort-of boyfriend named Levi, who is a warm fuzzy complement to Reagan’s brusque edges.
 But Reagan decides that Cath, who has a bit of social phobia and won’t even go to the cafeteria to eat, needs a friend, and she will be that friend, and she takes Cath under her wing:

 ‘I don’t want to be your friend,’ Cath said as sternly as she could.
 I like that we’re not friends.’